folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 3. To download the full voucher export file, click the downward arrow download icon next to the Batch file name.
 This file will contain all vouchers that were in a Paid status that had not yet been exported at the time of job execution.

+## Cancelling an invoice
+Cancelling an invoice is possible while in an Approved or Paid status and when the user account includes the **Approve invoice** permission.
+Cancelling an invoice triggers the following system actions:
+*   All transactions against funds related to the invoice are voided.
+*   The invoice voucher status is set to **Cancelled**.
+*   Users are unable to Open, Approve, or Pay the invoice after cancelling.
+To cancel an invoice, follow these steps:
+1. Find the invoice you want to cancel and select it.
+2. In the **Vendor invoice number** pane, click **Actions** > **Cancel**.
+3. In the **Cancel invoice** dialog, optionally enter a **Cancellation note**.
+The Cancellation note displays in the **Invoice information** accordion.

 ### Voucher export details

 *   **Batch group.**  The name of the batch group selected for the invoice.
 *   **Batch file name.**  The name of the file generated by the voucher export process, expressed as date-time.
 *   **Batch file status.**  The status of the voucher export batch file: **Uploaded** or **Error**.